-Many use the terms bookkeeping and accounting interchangeably, but the fact is the former is the first step to the latter, i.e. bookkeeping is the stepping stone of accounting.
-As far as the scope is of these two processes is concerned, Accounting is much wider and analytical than bookkeeping.
-Bookkeeping it is only a part of accounting, which creates a base for accounting.
+While bookkeeping is just one part of the accounting process.
+Accounting is the whole process.
+We can also say that bookkeeping is the stepping stone of accounting.
+So, as far as the scope of these two processes is concerned, Accounting is much broader and more analytical than bookkeeping.

 Content: Bookkeeping Vs Accounting